orangejuice/blog/data/activity/movie-假如我是真的-1981/record.en.md

 date: 2023-01-06 14:06:06+08:00
 douban:
   rating: 8.6
-  subtitle: 1981 / Taiwan, China / Drama / Wang Tung / Alan Tam, Gigi Wu
+  subtitle: 1981 / Taiwan, China / Drama / Wang Tong / Alan Tam, Ku Kuan-Chen
   history:
     - date: 2023-01-06 14:06:06
-      comment: Via tw douban ezu, recommends an interesting movie, can be regarded as the Mandarin version of  'The Emperor’s New Clothes', surprisingly acted by principal Tam.
+      comment: Via Twitter Douban ezu Recommended an interesting movie, can be considered the Chinese version of 'The Grand Minister', and surprisingly, it stars Principal Tam.
       status: todo
 ---

-Via tw douban ezu, recommends an interesting movie, can be regarded as the Mandarin version of 'The Emperor’s New Clothes', surprisingly acted by principal Tam.
-2023-01-06 / via tw Beijing Kanye
+Via Twitter Douban ezu Recommended an interesting movie, can be considered the Chinese version of 'The Grand Minister', and surprisingly, it stars Principal Tam.
+2023-01–06 / via Twitter Beijing Kanye